 - viii.
 Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A)) - a.
 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.

-BIE Response- CSI Schools identified as the lowest-performing 5% may exit if the school no longer meets the lowest 5% entrance criteria and demonstrates an improvement in the overall state assessment score greater than or equal to 3% of the gap between the baseline state assessment score and 100.
+BIE Response- CSI Schools identified as the lowest-performing 5% may exit if the school no longer meets the lowest 5% entrance criteria; demonstrates an improvement in the overall state assessment score greater than or equal to 3% of the gap between the baseline state assessment score and 100; and implements evidence-based strategies as written in the school's CSI Program Plan relative to increasing students' academic performance.
 This 3% improvement must be demonstrated from the highest of the three state assessment scores used in the three-year average to the current state assessment score.
-CSI High Schools identified as having low-graduation rates may exit by attaining a four-year adjusted cohort graduation rate greater than 67%.
+CSI High Schools identified as having low-graduation rates exit by implementing evidence-based strategies aimed at increasing students' graduation rates as written in the school's CSI Program Plan and attaining a four-year adjusted cohort graduation rate greater than 67% for a minimum of two years and in each year increasing over the prior year, or if the graduation rate is greater than 80% in each year for two consecutive years.
 BIE will continue to work with schools in 2020-2021 which were identified in SY 2019-2020, prior to school closures caused by COVID-19.